astechedu/WebDevOpsTutorial/terraform.cmds.md

-# How to Install Terraform on Ubuntu Server 20.04 (Step by Step Tutorial)
+# How to Install Terraform on Ubuntu Server 20.04 Step by Step.

 What is Terraform ?